AirgoAtlasAI/atlasai/README.md

 ATLAS-AI incorporates a custom-developed failure criterion that outperforms conventional models by leveraging AI-generated allowables, enabling more accurate and reliable failure prediction.

 ### Material/Software Agnostic
-ATLAS-AI is fully compatible with a broad range of FEA platforms—supporting both implicit and explicit solvers—and is applicable to all types of fiber-reinforced thermoplastics (FRTs), regardless of chemical composition.
+ATLAS-AI is fully compatible with a broad range of FEA platforms—supporting both implicit and explicit solvers—and is applicable to all types of fiber-reinforced thermoplastics, regardless of chemical composition.

 ### Third-Party Validated
-Blind validation exercises were conducted with Mitsubishi Chemicals Advanced Materials (MCAM) and SAFRAN on two different FRTC material projects, i.e., comparing Atlas-AI vs conventional CAE methods.
+Blind validation exercises were conducted with Mitsubishi Chemicals Advanced Materials (MCAM) and SAFRAN on two different fiber-reinforced thermoplastic material projects, i.e., comparing Atlas-AI vs conventional CAE methods.
 Atlas-AI models completed with less time and predictions were closer to actual physical testing data, in comparison to conventional CAE simulation undertaken by MCAM and Safran engineering teams.

 ---